gayanMadurapperuma/node-web-server/Basic.md

 ```

-In `AWS CDK` have few command to deploy lambda function and test in real AWS lambda enviornment.
+`AWS CDK` has a few commands to deploy the lambda function and test in an AWS lambda environment.

-But If we need to do some small changes or fix some issue that we done in code, we have to redeply.
-It's not a efficient way to develop in tight scheduled enviroment.
-It may take some un acceptable time to deploy CDK application again,
+But If we need to do some small changes or fix some issues that we have done in the code, we have to redeploy.
+It's not an efficient way to develop in a tightly scheduled environment.
+It may take some unacceptable time to deploy the CDK application again.

 With the `AWS SAM command line interface (CLI)`, you can locally test and "step-through" debug your serverless applications before uploading your application to the AWS Cloud.
 You can verify whether your application is behaving as expected, debug what's wrong, and fix any issues, before going through the steps of packaging and deploying your application.

-> In here only consider about `Local Testing` lambda function.
+> Here only consider about `Local Testing` lambda function.

 ## AWS-CDK Application Lambda function Local Testing